MAD-PINN: A Decentralized Physics-Informed Machine Learning Framework for Safe and Optimal Multi-Agent Control: Conclusion and Future Work

-Future work will focus on extending the framework to heterogeneous agent systems, incorporating dynamics and model uncertainty, and evaluating performance on real-world robotic platforms.
-We believe this work represents a step toward practical, safe, and scalable multi-agent autonomy.
-In addition, we plan to quantify the approximation error of the auxiliary value function~\cite{pmlr-v242-lin24a,tayal2025cp, tayal2025physics} and investigate its impact on both safety and performance.
+We presented a physics-informed learning framework for scalable multi-agent safe and optimal control.
+By reformulating the large-scale SC-OCP into a decentralized problem with fixed observation size and introducing a reachability-based neighbour selection strategy, the proposed approach mitigates the curse of dimensionality while accounting for the most safety-critical interactions.
+Experimental results demonstrated strong safety-performance co-optimization and favorable scalability across a wide range of agent densities.
+Future work will focus on extending the framework to heterogeneous systems, incorporating model uncertainty, and evaluating performance on real-world robotic platforms.
+We also plan to quantify the approximation error of the learned auxiliary value function, e.g., via conformal prediction~\cite{pmlr-v242-lin24a, tayal2025cp}, and investigate its effect on safety and performance.